Ambassadors – Meet the experts

 Natasja Beks – Mom, Entrepreneur and outdoor fitness trainer for Mom in Balance

 “Your core-stability is so much more important than you know.
-It helps you with things you do on daily basis (sitting, standing, lifting kids), but also gives you the best results.
+It helps you with things you do on a daily basis (sitting, standing, lifting kids), but also gives you the best results.
 Lots of women are having trouble holding their urine during running, sneezing or coughing.
 This has everything to do with the pelvic muscle.
 It is a muscle that you can train with simple exercises.”